Christopher Chung, M.D.

-There are two main options for permanent fat reduction: Liposuction and Non-surgical options (such as Coolsculpting).
-These are two very different procedures, both with advantages and disadvantages.
-That being said, how does coolsculpting vs liposuction compare?
+There are two main options for permanent fat reduction: Liposuction and Non-surgical fat loss (such as CoolSculpting).
+CoolSculpting and liposuctioon are two very different procedures, both with advantages and disadvantages.
+That being said, how do CoolSculpting and liposuction compare?

 Liposuction is a surgical procedure that was developed in the 1980s.
 There are many different types of liposuction, depending on the source of energy used to break up the fat.
 The oldest method simply depends on a suction machine to literally “suck” the fat from the body.
 Since then, improved technologically advanced methods have been developed, including the use of Ultrasound (UAL), Mechanical Power (PAL), Fluid Propulsion (FAL), and Laser (LAL).
 At times, several different modalities (PAL with Laser assisted) may be used to achieve the most desired outcome.
 In addition, liposuction can be combined with other procedures, such as skin excision, to best meet the patient’s anatomic and aesthetic desire.

 Liposuction can be performed under local anesthesia with infiltration of numbing fluid (tumescent technique), intravenous sedation or with full general anesthesia.
 The choice of anesthesia is largely dependent on the expertise and preference of the surgeon, with realization that lesser anesthesia involving gentle oral sedation with local tumescence is physiologically better tolerated and preferred whenever possible.